 I am now 90% an Uber driver but I don't want to not be able to use the Lyft platform if the Uber app goes down or there's a situation where I can make more money driving with Lyft.
 I need the money.
 Sadly, I've read stories of driver deactivation handed to those who speak out publicly.
 Lyft, I hope you do not deactivate me- this is America and freedom of speech is at the core of our democracy and our constitution, so please think about it before you hit that button and send me packing.
 Seriously, think about it.

-It's less than 30 minutes until 3/18/2019 begins, so I highly doubt this will be read by anyone but a few friends but if your IPO goes superbly and you're reading this after the fact, please take note of my message and don't disregard it just because nobody but you read it.
-I'm writing this to you.
+Lyft, I'm writing this to you.
 For you.
-And to Lyft.
-For Lyft.
-For me and for thousands of other drivers who either don't know or are too afraid of deactivation to speak up.
+And for me and for thousands of other drivers who either don't know or are too afraid of deactivation to speak up.
 They may be wise in their choice if that's the case, we will see.

 "A man that studieth revenge keeps his own wounds green."

 Let's squash this Lyft.
-Make the change and move on.
-I did mean to give you more time to review this article but when I looked up "Lyft IPO" today it said it's tomorrow, Monday 3/18/2019.
-It wouldn't be prudent to release this the day after your IPO and I've been working on this furiously this evening and I started it a week ago.
-I'm hoping to educate people, vent, beg, implore, declare and I hope that my voice is heard and to be someone who is a voice that creates change.
+Please make the change and truly be more transparent.
+I hope my voice is heard and to be someone who is a voice that creates change.
 Positive change.
 What can I say?
 As promised, I will remove this article if you simply say "Yes you are right, thank you for bringing this to our attention.
 It will be fixed by the end of the month."
 If It's posted anywhere else online, I will make sure to let the public know you actually do care and you are going to make a change in your business practices, starting with this issue.
 I am a man of my word.

 Again, Lyft, I am rooting for you (to do the right thing, to succeed and to make a positive impact on this world) and I still have hope that this will be a turning point for your company and be seen as constructive criticism that helps bring honestly, truth and transperancy to all of your future actions and business decisions.